 UPDATE: SCHEDULE YOUR "TOUCH-LESS" BAPTISM!

-During the month of August, we are going to offering safe, touch-less baptisms!
+During the month of September, we are going to continue offering safe, touch-less baptisms!
 If you would like to schedule a baptism for you or a family member, click the button below.

 What is a touch-less baptism?
 We will come to your house or provide a safe, outdoor pool for your baptism.
 When possible, a family member will do the baptism while our pastor speaks and instructs. (if necessary, a pastor will be able to perform the baptism).
 Only family members will be invited to the baptism and we will video the baptism and show it during our Sunday online service.
 Everyone will enter and exit through outdoor gates, so no one come inside.
 If you would like us to find a location, no problem!